 Significance of the Study:

-Specifically, this research will benefit start-up clothing enterprises in deciding which marketing strategy should they employ.
+Specifically, this research will benefit start-up clothing enterprises in deciding which marketing strategy they should employ.
 Long-time clothing enterprises may also consider the result of this research to review their current marketing strategy.

-Furthermore, a detailed presentation on the comparison of the marketing strategies involved in this research may serve as a tool for further studies to innovate the current strategies being employed in the clothing Industry.
+Furthermore, a detailed presentation on the comparison of the marketing strategies involved in this research may serve as a tool for further studies to innovate the current strategies employed in the clothing Industry.

 Example 3: Social Science-Related Research.